Ariah Agarwal Denies Dating Kasautii Zindagii Kay 2 Co-star Parth Samthaan

 Are They In Love?

-Although Ariah had denied the reports, Spotboye report suggests that they are in love and since it is early days, the actress won't admit it.
+Although Ariah had denied the reports, an article in Spotboye suggests that they are in love and since it is early days, the actress won't admit it.

 Parth & Erica